kumar045/mdfileviewer/Module 3 Part A.md

 # Deploying to the App Engine using CLoud Build for CI CD

+Your builds are carried out using the Cloud Build service on the infrastructure of the Google Cloud Platform.
+Cloud Build can import source code from Cloud Storage, Cloud Source Repositories, GitHub, or Bitbucket, execute a build to your specifications, that are used for CI CD pipeline and can be triggered by changes in source code repository

 - Enable the App Engine API

 [App Engine API](https://console.cloud.google.com/apis/library/appengine.googleapis.com?_ga=2.92569309.1154273686.1673849413-1685325301.1673849413&_gac=1.250146420.1673849413.CjwKCAiA5Y6eBhAbEiwA_2ZWIZjNG6PKtuHqB9Y06g7eQIP6bJMOYyeMt2kH8K9MQdstblrwnlH26RoCNWIQAvD_BwE)